Brane-Hubsch/hackathon-vibe-game/README.md

    - **Desktop**: Use arrow keys or WASD
    - **Forward**: Accelerate in the direction you're facing
    - **Backward**: Reverse (slower than forward)
-   - **Left/Right**: Turn your car
+   - **Left/Right**: Turn your duck

 4. **Objective**:
-   - Bump into other players to push them around
+   - Bump into other ducks to push them around
    - Try to push opponents off the circular platform
    - Avoid falling off yourself
-   - Be the last car standing to win!
+   - Be the last duck standing to win!

 ## 🎯 Game Mechanics

 - **Arena**: Circular platform with warning zones near the edge
-- **Physics**: Realistic car movement with momentum and friction
+- **Physics**: Realistic duck movement with momentum and friction
-- **Collisions**: Cars bounce off each other when they collide
+- **Collisions**: Ducks bounce off each other when they collide
 - **Fall Off**: Players are eliminated when they fall off the platform
 - **Timer**: 5-minute maximum game duration